Skip to Content

 Results

-For each state of the Breakout Node ProductProduct, the Multi-Quadrant Analysis learns or estimates a new network based an associated dataset only containing observations that match the state of the Breakout Node.
+For each state of the Breakout Node ProductProduct, the Multi-Quadrant Analysis learns or estimates a new network based on an associated dataset only containing observations that match the state of the Breakout Node.
 Thus, we obtain one network per ProductProduct state, i.e., one for each perfume brand.

 The results are combined and displayed in a single chart: